IsaacSchemm/DeviantArtFs/README.md

 ## Currently unsupported features

+* The following groups of endpoints are not currently implemented:
+  * Browse
+  * Collections
+  * Comments
+  * Curated
+  * Feed
+  * Messages
+  * Notes
 * The "expand" parameter (user.details, user.geo, etc) is not currently supported.
 * The "ext_preload" parameter (gallery/folders) is not currently supported.
 * The "mature_content" parameter is not currently supported.